DoDAO-io/dodao-defi-course/generated/questions/blockchain_basics.md

 Hint: Properties of Hashes

-Explanation: Simple hashes are not efficient enough to provde unique output for every input.
+Explanation: Simple hashes are not efficient enough to provide unique output for every input.
 Hence they can collide and can be cracked easily.